ThousandBirdsInc/chidori/README.md

 Thousand Birds is a reference to flocks of birds (or a murmuration) and the emergent behavior that arises from their interactions.
 We think this is a good metaphor for the behavior of long running agents, the internal units of LLM execution within them, and the emergent behavior that arises from their interactions.

+### Why Rust?
+Rust is a great language for building systems, we like the type system and the guarantees provided by it.
+We also like the performance characteristics of Rust, and the ability to build a single binary that can be deployed anywhere.
+The Rust ecosystem makes it fairly easy to provide bindings to other languages, which is important for us to provide a good developer experience.

 ## Inspiration
 Our framework is inspired by the work of many others, including: